C++ Virtual Function

 If we want to add another weapon (let's say knife), we can easily add and load features of it.
 How?

-class Knife : public Weapon
+And, inclass Knife : public Weapon { public: void features() {

-this->Weapon::features(); cout << "Loading knife features.\n";
+this->Weapon::features();cout << "Loading knife features.\n"; } };

-It's worth noticing that we didn't change anything in the Loader class to load features of knife.
+function.Knife k; w = &k; l->loadFeatures(w);It's worth noticing that we didn't change anything in the Loader class to load features of knife.

 C++ Abstract class and Pure virtual Function

 The goal of object-oriented programming is to divide a complex problem into small sets.
-This helps understand and work with problem in an efficient way.
+This helps understand and work with problem in an efficient way.Sometimes, it's desirable to use inheritance just for the case of better visualization of the problem.

 In C++, you can create an abstract class that cannot be instantiated (you cannot create object of that class).
 However, you can derive a class from it and instantiate object of the derived class.